krsmanovic/block-shodan-stretchoid/README.md

-# Reactive facility for collecting Shodan, Stretchoid, Shadowserver, Onyphie or similar scanning farms IP addresses
+# Reactive facility for collecting Shodan, Stretchoid, Shadowserver, Onyphe or similar scanning farms IP addresses

 In case you have VPN server or any kind of publicly open service, I would recommend to filter as much bogus traffic as possible.
 I would argue that documented and undocumented service scanners fit to that category.